 Midnight, the overweight outdoor cat, has an issue with mattes.
 He tends to get them near his rear during the winter when it’s too cold for me to brush him regularly.

 The Magic Coat removes hair well from the cat.
-I am not including in my review below, as it was not included in my video and the product page on Amazon says it’s for dogs.
-But it seems to work just fine on my outdoor cats.
+I am not including it in my review below, as it was not included in my comparison video.

 - Brushing your cat removes dead hair and any extra or excessive hair that is hanging about